-If you interact well with others, are a good leader and feel confident making decisions, a career as a human resources manager could be the perfect fit for you.
-These professionals oversee the administrative aspects of a business or organization, including hiring employees, handling employee services and developing company policies.
-Human resource management is one of the top 10 highest paying degrees in business, with experienced professionals at top firms earning up to $96,130 annually.
+Human resource management is one of the top 10 highest paying degrees in business.
+Experienced professionals at top firms earn up to $96,130 annually.
 The first step to attaining a position as a human resources manager is earning a college degree.

 College Degrees in Human Resources Management